 With Sky Blue, chain 100.

-ROW 1: In the third chain from the hook, HDC, (half double crochet US terms).
-HDC into each chain space across.
+ROW 1: Starting in the 3rd chain from the hook, work 1 HDC in each chain.
 CH 2 and turn.

 Repeat row 2 for the remainder of the blanket.
 Always chain 2 at the end of each row.